Data Logger Suite: Logging and Monitoring

 Fig.3.
 Export to Excel.
 Format options.

-Because one of our variables has the "float" data type, then we should specify a necessary decimal separator in the field #1.
-The next variable has the "time" data type, therefore you should specify a time separator in the field #2 and the option in the field #3 too.
-The option at the pos.3 allows you to add leading zero before hour, month or year digits.
-Other options are unnecessary in our case, because we don't use other data types.
+Because one of our variables has the "float" data type, we should specify a necessary decimal separator in field #1.
+The next variable has the "time" data type.
+Therefore you should specify a date and time separator in field #2.
+The option at the pos.3 allows you to add leading zero before the hour, month, or year digits.
+Other options are unnecessary in our case because we don't use diverse data types.

-On the last page "Columns order" (fig.4) you can specify, how our variables will be being placed in a spreadsheet.
-Because we need 2 variables only, therefore, please, create 2 items on this page by pressing the "Add item" button (fig.4, pos.1).
+On the last "Columns order" page (fig.4), you can specify, how our variables will be being placed in a spreadsheet.
+Because we need two variables only, therefore, please, create two items on this page by pressing the "Add item" button (fig.4, pos.1).

 Fig.4.
 Export to Excel.
 Column order options.

 Any new items may be added by clicking the "Add item" button (Fig.4, pos.
 1).
-Before adding an item the program will ask you about an item description.
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example 2 variables with their corresponding descriptions have been added.
+For this example, two variables with their corresponding descriptions have been added.

-- Parser item name - is a parser variable name, which you have created in the parser configuration.
+- Parser item name.
+It is a parser variable name, which you have created in the parser configuration.
 You may select a variable name from a drop-down box or type this name manually;

-- Column order - is a column number in a spreadsheet for this variable.
+- Column order.
+It is a column number in a spreadsheet for the specified variable.
 The minimum value is 1;

-- Column length - is a column width in a spreadsheet.
+- Column length.
+It is the width of a column in a spreadsheet.
 You may change this width in Microsoft Excel later.